Proxying cross-domain requests using Symfony 2

 }

-Close and store session data before initializing curl handle or you can run into a deadlock.
+Be sure to close and store session data before initializing the cURL handle—otherwise, you may run into a deadlock.

 session_write_close();